Castle of Good Hope: History

 During the Second Boer War (1899–1902), part of the castle was used as a prison, and the former cells remain to this day.
 Fritz Joubert Duquesne, later known as the man who killed Kitchener and the leader of the Duquesne Spy Ring, was one of its more well-known residents.
 The walls of the castle were extremely thick, but night after night, Duquesne dug away the cement around the stones with an iron spoon.
 He nearly escaped one night, but a large stone slipped and pinned him in his tunnel.
 The next morning, a guard found him unconscious but alive.

 In 1936, the Castle was declared an historical monument (from 1969 known as a national monument and since 1 April 2000 a provincial heritage site), the first site in South Africa to be so protected.
 Extensive restorations were completed during the 1980s making the Castle the best preserved example of a Dutch East India Company fort.

 The Castle acted as local headquarters for the South African Army in the Western Cape, and today houses the Castle Military Museum and ceremonial facilities for the traditional Cape Regiments.
 The Castle is also the home of the Cape Town Highlanders Regiment, a mechanised infantry unit.

+The Castle Guard was formed in 1986.
+Originally it was a 48-man unit, its size varied in subsequent years.
+At 10am on every weekday morning the Castle Guardsmen formally open the Castle for visitors by carrying out the “Key Ceremony”, a ritual closely based on the actual early-morning drills of about 300 years ago.

+Cape Heritage Museum

+The Cape Heritage Museum, located within the historic Castle of Good Hope in South Africa, is curated by Mr. Igshaan Higgins.
+This museum provides an inclusive narrative of South Africa's history, highlighting the interactions among different communities such as the Khoi, San, and Dutch, through various epochs including colonialism and apartheid.
+It aims to offer a balanced reflection on the nation's diverse heritage and complex past.